dzekelid/photos/_listings/meetup/2-photos-get.md

       operationId: photos
       parameters:
       - in: query
+        name: api_version
+        description: "2"
+        type: string
+      - in: query
-        name: '*callback'
+        name: callback
         description: Name of a function to be called with an array of photo notification objects
         type: string
       - in: query
+        name: event_id
+        description: Limit notifications to a specific event id
+        type: string
+      - in: query
-        name: '*event_id'
+        name: event_id
         description: Event ids, separated by commas
         type: string
       - in: query
+        name: fields
+        description: comma-delimited optional response properties such as member_country, member_city, member_state, and self
+        type: string
+      - in: query
-        name: '*group_id'
+        name: group_id
         description: Group IDs, separated by commas
         type: string
       - in: query
-        name: '*group_urlname'
+        name: group_urlname
         description: Group urlnames, separated by commas
         type: string
       - in: query
-        name: '*member_id'
+        name: member_id
         description: Uploaded by members with these IDs, separated by commas
         type: string
       - in: query
-        name: '*photo_album_id'
+        name: photo_album_id
         description: Photo Album IDs, separated by commas
         type: string
       - in: query
-        name: '*photo_id'
+        name: photo_id
         description: Photo IDs, separated by commas
-        type: string
-      - in: query
-        name: '*tagged'
-        description: Tagged with members with these IDs, separated by commas
-        type: string
-      - in: query
-        name: api_version
-        description: "2"
-        type: string
-      - in: query
-        name: event_id
-        description: Limit notifications to a specific event id
-        type: string
-      - in: query
-        name: fields
-        description: comma-delimited optional response properties such as member_country, member_city, member_state, and self
         type: string
       - in: query
         name: since_count